CHENFENG1020/scaffold_hopping_whales/README.md

 ## Use the provided Python script
 Move to the [code](/code) folder, where the Python file is contained.
 Please make sure you have understand the process by the Jupyter notebook to under stand the output.
 Then run the script with Python:
-- On a system with a display:
 ``
-python run_win.py
+python run.py library_file.sdf molecule_file.txt settings_file.txt
 ``
-Three file selection dialog boxes will pop up asking you to select files.
-Select the library file (.sdf), reference molecule file (.sdf or .txt), and settings file (.txt, optional) in that order.
-Example files are in the data folder.

-- On a system without a display:
+Pass file paths as arguments.Example data is in the data folder.
+Then just wait for the program to finish running.
+The program will generate results in the output folder.

+if your systems has display, you can also run the script as follow:
 ``
-python run.py library_file.sdf molecule_file.txt settings_file.txt
+python run_with_display.py
 ``
-Then just wait for the program to finish running.
-The output folder is in the main folder.

-# If using SMILES strings for the molecules, the mol file should be a plain text file like .txt, .out, .md instead of .sdf
+Select files from the pop-up prompts:
+  1.Library file (.sdf)
+  2.Molecule file (.sdf or .txt)
+  3.Settings file (.txt, optional)
+Example files are located in the data folder.

+Notes:
-# Read the settings file for more details
+  ·Use plain text file for SMILES string input and settings ·Refer to the settings file for configuration details

 ## How to cite
 If you use this code or parts thereof, please cite the following papers: